NETWAYS/jenkins-training/Pipeline/01_chapter.md

 # Complex Jobs
 Topics in this chapter:

-* Chaining Jobs
+* Chaining jobs
-* Learn About Pipeline
+* Touching on pipeline

 !SLIDE bullets noprint
 # Complex Jobs
 Topics in this chapter:

 * Chaining Jobs
-* Learn About Pipeline
+* Touching on pipeline